 During development of Stream Management Plans for the various sub-basins, the GCSWCD, NYCDEP, and the SWAC Highway and Infrastructure Subcommittee identified a number of recommended actions that would provide water quality protection.
-The following were completed between 2007 and 2011:
+The following were completed between 2007 and 2013:

-- 1. Village of Tannersville Highway Department Technical Assistance (2011): The Village of Tannersville requested assistance on sizing a culvert under Spring Street in the Village of Tannersville.
-The GCSWCD inspected the existing culverts under the road and provided the town with a variety of culvert sizing options which would increase the flow capacity of the culvert system.
-The information forwarded to the Village of Hunter Highway Department in March 2011. - 2.
-Road Abrasives Program (2009): Upon further review with local and county highway departments, cost sharing for road abrasives was determined to be unfeasible due to limited funding available to support offsetting costs over time. - 3.
-Driveway/Curb Cut Specifications (2009): Permit specifications were obtained from the Greene County Highway Department and given to the Highway Subcommittee in December 2009 in order to provide watershed communities with a model to consider when issuing permits.
+- 1. Flood Response (2012): A site visit was conducted in April 2010 to an East Kill tributary that is frequently dredged under Griffin Road in the Town of Jewett.
+Hurricane Irene completely destroyed the crossing and GCSWCD staff assisted the Town in constructing a temporary crossing.
+The new three sided structure is durable, made of concrete, will pass flows above the 100-year runoff event, and will have limited impact on upstream and downstream reaches and aquatic habitat.
+Design, permitting and construction were completed in 2012. - 2.
+Partridge Road Culvert Replacement (2011): The culvert under B.G.
+Partridge Road, in the Town of Ashland, was undersized which contributed to roadway flooding during high flows.
+The culvert was also perched, which presented a barrier for fish passage.
+The GCSWCD worked with the Town of Ashland Highway Department to design a properly sized culvert and oversee the installation of this culvert.
+A grant was approved by the SWAC/SMIP to offset the costs of upgrading the culvert to a larger size.
+Design, permitting and construction were completed in the summer of 2011. - 3.
+Village of Tannersville Highway Department Technical Assistance (2011): The Village of Tannersville requested assistance on sizing a culvert under Spring Street in the Village of Tannersville.
+The GCSWCD inspected the existing culverts under the road and provided the village with a variety of culvert sizing options which would increase the flow capacity of the culvert system.
+The information forwarded to the Village of Hunter Highway Department in March 2011. - 4.
+Road Abrasives Program (2009): Upon further review with local and county highway departments, cost sharing for road abrasives was determined to be unfeasible due to limited funding available to support offsetting costs over time.

+- 5. Driveway/Curb Cut Specifications (2009): Permit specifications were obtained from the Greene County Highway Department and given to the Highway Subcommittee in December 2009 in order to provide watershed communities with a model to consider when issuing permits.
 Each community will follow up based on their level of comfort.
 Some communities do not use driveway regulations, preferring to assess on sight and guide landowners.
-Communities and landowners may obtain additional assistance by contacting the GCSWCD WAP office if they are interested in updating curb and driveway standards. - 4.
+Communities and landowners may obtain additional assistance by contacting the GCSWCD WAP office if they are interested in updating curb and driveway standards. - 6.
 Hydraulic Analysis (2008): Provided technical assistance including hydrology and hydraulic assessment to better size culverts for Greene County Highway Department.